 The Street Art

 The market’s shuttered storefronts are covered with street art, painted by the artist Solomon Souza.
 When the market is open, the shutters are rolled up and the art is hidden.
 When the market closes, a gallery of portraits appears: Golda Meir, Albert Einstein, Bob Marley, David Bowie, Maimonides, Theodor Herzl, and dozens of other faces covering the metal shutters.
-The art has become one of the market’s defining features.
+The art has become one of the market’s defining features, drawing visitors in the early evening specifically to see the shutters down and the portraits revealed.

 Visit with Hoshen Tours